 PI monitors the quality of executions through all trading processes and adjusts them to ensure they continue to provide reasonable assurance of best execution.

-PI reviews its best execution policies and procedures at least annually and, whenever there is a material change in the trading environment (for example the launch of a new marketplace), adjusts them as necessary.
+PI reviews its best execution policies and procedures at least annually and whenever there is a material change in the trading environment, for example the launch of a new marketplace, and adjusts them as necessary.

 PI reviews the best execution policies and procedures of any other dealers it relies on to provide best execution to clients to ensure that they are reasonably designed to do so.

 14. Amendments to this Disclosure